hmorzaria/atlantis_azure/atlantis_server.md

 ##### A. Start a screen session
-Screen sessions are persistent SSH session that can be checked from multiple computers
+Screen sessions are persistent SSH session that can be checked from multiple computers These commands leave the instance on the SSH session in the other computer still attached You can then log in and work can then be done as if back on the original terminal you began on for the task

 screen -S session_name
 > for example screen -S atlantis_session